 One thing that’s particularly difficult for most players is making sideboard adjustments for games 2 and 3.
 Cards can vary depending on the play or on the draw, which is why I’ll try to cover the most common matchups you’ll face while trying to reach mythic this season.

-Post-sideboard, you want to smooth out your deck by getting rid of counters and adding more tempo cards.
+Post-sideboard you want to smooth out your deck by getting rid of counters and adding more tempo cards.

-Azorius and Orzhov Auras
+Azorius Auras Matchups

 Other Cards to Try